Balvano train disaster

-The Balvano train disaster was the deadliest railway accident in Italian history and one of the worst railway disasters ever.
-It occurred on the night between 2–3 March 1944 in Balvano, Basilicata.
-Over 500 people in a steam-hauled, coal-burning freight train (mostly stowaways) died of carbon monoxide poisoning during a protracted stall in a tunnel.
+The Balvano train disaster occurred on the night between 2–3 March 1944 in Balvano, Basilicata, when 517 people in a steam-hauled, coal-burning freight train (mostly stowaways) died of carbon monoxide poisoning during a protracted stall in a tunnel.
+It was the deadliest railway accident in Italian history and one of the worst railway disasters to ever happen.

 Circumstances

 In 1943, Axis Italy was invaded by British and American armed forces, and the southern part of the peninsula (almost fully conquered by Allied forces) suffered severe wartime shortages, encouraging an extensive black market.
-People in large cities like Naples began bartering fresh produce for commodities brought by servicemen, and stowed away on freight trains to reach their suppliers' farms.
+People in large cities such as Naples began bartering fresh produce for commodities brought by servicemen, and stowed away on freight trains to reach their suppliers' farms.

 The railway companies also suffered shortages of good-quality coal.
-The burning of low-grade substitutes developed a reduced power output and produced a large volume of carbon monoxide, an odorless and poisonous gas, a particularly severe problem in Italy's railway network, which crosses mostly mountainous land, and hence makes large use of tunnels with steep inclines of up to 3.5%.
+The burning of low-grade substitutes in locomotives reduced their power output and produced a large volume of carbon monoxide, an odorless and poisonous gas, a particularly severe problem in Italy's railway network, which crosses mostly mountainous land, and hence makes large use of tunnels with steep inclines of up to 3.5%.

-In February 1944 this condition caused a first accident: the personnel of a US military train running in a tunnel on the Battipaglia–Metaponto railway was poisoned by poor-quality coal exhaust; one driver fainted, was crushed between the engine and the tender, and died.
-No action was taken to prevent the accident from happening again.
+In February 1944, similar conditions resulted in one death on the Battipaglia–Metaponto railway when a man was poisoned by poor-quality coal exhaust.
+He fainted, was crushed between the engine and the tender, and died.
+No corrective action was taken to prevent recurrences.